 This gene encodes a kinase that activates NF-kappaB in both the Toll-like receptor (TLR) and T-cell receptor (TCR) signaling pathways.
 The protein is essential for most innate immune responses.
 Mutations in this gene result in IRAK4 deficiency and recurrent invasive pneumococcal disease.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2011]

 GeneCards Summary for IRAK4 Gene

 IRAK4 (Interleukin-1 Receptor-Associated Kinase 4) is a Protein Coding gene.
-Diseases associated with IRAK4 include irak4 deficiency and pneumococcal meningitis.
+Diseases associated with IRAK4 include irak4 deficiency and invasive pneumococcal disease, recurrent isolated, 1.
 Among its related pathways are NF-KappaB Family Pathway and NF-KappaB Family Pathway.
 GO annotations related to this gene include protein serine/threonine kinase activity and interleukin-1 receptor binding.
 An important paralog of this gene is IRAK1.

 UniProtKB/Swiss-Prot for IRAK4 Gene